ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 assistants, trying to predict stock prices based on comments in social media which is what we did at Webmind Corporation in 2000 and 2001, etc.

-### [](#leanpub-auto-using-the-python-beautifulsoup-library-in-the-hy-language){.anchor-link}Using the Python BeautifulSoup Library in the Hy Language {#leanpub-auto-using-the-python-beautifulsoup-library-in-the-hy-language}
+### Using the Python BeautifulSoup Library in the Hy Language

 There are many good libraries for parsing HTML text and extracting both structure (headings, what is in bold font, etc.) and embedded raw text.